ogil109/website/content/_index.md

 ## On the job

-I seek to empower the next generation of value-drive, disruptive companies by providing strategic, robust solutions that help them scale and make an impact in the world to ensure a better tomorrow for all of us.
+I seek to empower the next generation of value-driven, disruptive companies by providing strategic, robust solutions that help them scale and make an impact in the world to ensure a better tomorrow for all of us.

 ## On life